 The note appears to be written by the painter himself, who was known as “Pepito” Moreno during those years and signed his works as “J. Moreno”, as he also shows respect for his master, to whom he refers as “Don Bernardo Ferrándiz”.

-The work bears a certain relationship to another executed the following year in Seville, where he spent the year furthering his training by visiting the local museums and making copies of works housed in them.
+The work, in which Moreno Carbonero depicts a Renaissance grille from the “Casa de Pilatos” in Seville, bears a certain relationship to another executed the following year in the city, where he spent the year furthering his training by visiting the local museums and making copies of works housed in them.
 The Marquis of La Paniega, president of the Royal Academy of San Telmo in Malaga, financed this stay.

 This other painting, Patio sevillano (“Sevillian Courtyard”), now in the Museo de Málaga, shows an Andalusian courtyard rendered very similarly to the right part of the work in the Carmen Thyssen Collection.
 In both, a wooden structure acts as a trellis in the shape of an arch leading to a path surrounded by pots, poplars and banana trees.
 There is no doubt that Patio sevillano is a study of lights and an experiment at painting from life, whereas Courting by the Window Grille is more restrained and executed with a different intent, more dependent on models in which technical preciosity is more present.

 Indeed, technique is the main feature of this painting, with fine, precise brushwork that describes each millimetre of the panel’s surface lovingly and accurately.